 I've been using the iPad Pro since January, so I thought it was about time I share my experiences of using it for illustration!
 In this blog post I'll discuss why I ended up choosing the iPad Pro over the Wacom Cintiq, and my experince of using it with the Procreate app so far.
+UPDATE: I’ve also published a tutorial of how I use Procreate on the iPad which you can read here

 I bought my Wacom Bamboo tablet (below) secondhand from Ebay, and have been using it for around 3 years.
 It was my first graphics tablet, and I'm very fond of it.
 However, it's a basic model and doesn't have screen, so I mainly use it to colour/add texture rather than to draw.
 After speaking to other illustrators and briefly trying out the Wacom Cintiq and the iPad Pro, I knew using a tablet with a screen would improve my workflow, and as my Wacom Bamboo is getting old it felt time for an upgrade.